 How can they be treated?

-Specially made compression garments should help swollen areas and reduce discomfort if worn for 8 to 12 hours a day.
-They work by stopping blood pooling in the abnormal big veins and encourages blood flow to the heart through normal veins.
-As they are made to measure, they need to be replaced regularly as the child grows.
+Specially made compression garments help prevent enlargement of venous malformations of the arms and legs, and reduce discomfort if worn for 8 to 12 hours a day.
+They work by preventing pooling of blood in the abnormal veins.
+They need to be replaced regularly as your child grows.